sec-digital-twin-lab/sim-aas-middleware/docs/03_writing_a_processor.md

 A processor is a containerised computational model with a formal I/O interface.
 This guide covers everything you need to create one: the descriptor, the Python implementation, the Dockerfile, and advanced patterns like co-simulation and child job spawning.

+### Processors and Adapters

+In practice, many processors act as **adapters** — they bridge between the middleware's data object model and an external tool or data source.
+For example, an adapter might wrap an existing simulation engine by translating DOR inputs into the engine's native format, running it, and converting the results back.
+Or it might fetch data from a public API and write it as a DOR-compatible output.
+The implementation techniques are identical — `ProcessorBase`, descriptors, Dockerfiles — but the mental model is different: an adapter's job is translation and orchestration rather than implementing computational logic from scratch.
+When building a system of multiple adapters, each one handles a well-defined transformation step, and the middleware chains them through their data type contracts (see [Building Pipelines](05_running_jobs.md#building-pipelines)).

 ## Processor Directory Structure

 A processor lives in a directory with at minimum these files: